Email: Chapter 18, Article 1

 (a) "School" means the students and teachers assembled in one or more buildings, organized as a unit;

-(d) "County board" or "board" means a county board of education;
+(e) "County board" or "board" means a county board of education and is subsumed under the category of local educational agency;

-(e) "State superintendent" means the state superintendent of free Schools;
+(f) "State superintendent" means the state superintendent of Schools;

-(f) "County superintendent" or "superintendent" means a county superintendent of schools;
+(g) "County superintendent" or "superintendent" means a local educational agency superintendent of schools;

-(j) "Regular full-time employee" means any person employed by a county board who has a regular position or job throughout his or her employment term, without regard to hours or method of pay;
+(k) "Regular full-time employee" means any person employed by a local educational agency who has a regular position or job throughout his or her employment term, without regard to hours or method of pay;

-(n) "Student with a disability" means an exceptional child, other than gifted, pursuant to section one, article twenty of this chapter;
+(o) "Student with a disability" means an exceptional child, other than gifted and exceptional gifted, pursuant to section one, article twenty of this chapter;

-(p) "Athletic director" means a person employed by a county board to work in a school's athletic program pursuant to section one-a, article two, chapter eighteen-a of this code.
+(q) "Athletic director" means a person employed by a local educational agency to work in a school's athletic program pursuant to section one-a, article two, chapter eighteen-a of this code.

 §18-1-2.
 School year.